-Decoupled CMS architecture (aka “headless”) is rising in popularity in the development world.
-This model allows breakthrough user experiences, gives developers great flexibility to innovate, and helps site owners future-proof their builds by allowing them to refresh the design without re-implementing the whole CMS.
+Decoupled CMS architecture (aka “headless”) is rising in popularity.
+This model allows cutting-edge user experiences, gives developers greater flexibility to innovate, and helps site owners future-proof their builds by allowing them to refresh the design without re-implementing the whole CMS.
 With all this upside, it’s no wonder this type of build has gained serious traction in both the Drupal and WordPress communities as of late.

 Drupal and WordPress are both traditionally “monolithic” CMSs, with presentation baked in via the theme.
-However, due to the need for more flexibility and freedom, many developers have begun decoupling the CMS, using it for content management, editorial, and administrative tools, while implementing a separate frontend component dedicated to the user experience which communicates with the CMS via API.
+However, due to the need for more flexibility and freedom, many developers have begun decoupling the CMS, using it for content management, editorial, and administrative tools, while implementing a separate frontend component dedicated to the user experience which communicates with the CMS via a web API.

 Understanding Decoupled Architecture

-Presentation can be handled in a variety of ways, from interactive JS frameworks like React, to static site generators like Gatsby or Jekyll, to mobile apps, or even another CMS.
+Presentation can be handled in a variety of ways, from interactive JS frameworks like React, to static site generators like Gatsby or Jekyll, to mobile apps, or even another instance of a CMS.
 Multiple frontends can peacefully coexist.

 Content Via Web Service API

-The content for the site is accessible via a web-service API, usually in a RESTful manner and in a mashup-friendly format such as JSON and provided via REST or a GraphQL interface.
+The content for the site is accessible via a web-service API, usually in a mashup-friendly format such as JSON and provided via REST or a GraphQL interface.

 CMS Backend and Database

-There is a traditional database-driven CMS which editors use to maintain the content for the site, usually via the same admin interface as always.
+There is a traditional database-driven CMS which editors use to maintain the content for the site via the same admin interface as always.

 Why Does Decoupled CMS Matter?

-- Value: future-proof your website implementation, lets you redesign the site without re-implementing the CMS
+- Future-proofs your website implementation, letting you redesign the site without re-implementing the CMS itself.

 - Speeds up the site by shifting display logic to the client-side and streamlining the backend.
 An application focused on delivering content can be much more responsive than one that assembles completely formatted responses based on complex rules.

-- Builds true interactive experiences for users by using your website to power fully functional in-browser applications.
+- Builds true interactive experiences for users by turning your website to a functional in-browser application.
 The backend becomes the system of record and “state machine”, but back-and-forth interaction happens real-time in the browser.

-- Native app: the frontend is a native mobile app.
+Native App: The frontend is a native mobile app.
 Users may or may not also interact directly with the website, but the CMS is used by admins.